Child maintenance where the non-resident parent lives in France

 For any Order made after 31 December 2020, subject to the above technicalities/formalities, you are likely to need specialist advice from a French family lawyer.
 You should also seek advice from the ‘REMO’ (Reciprocal Enforcement of Maintenance Orders) Unit.
 The benefit of the latter option is that the REMO Unit may be able to retrieve information which is difficult to find, such as locating debtors or investigating their income.
 Even if an order is capable of enforcement, there are other issues such as interest on late payments and costs orders, which are likely to differ from country to country and these are important factors to consider when weighing up the potential risk/reward of commencing enforcement proceedings.

 If you seek to enforce an Order where the other parent lives abroad, the first step is to find out where the Central Authority is in the country where you live.
 You can find further information on the REMO Unit and how we can help you with this here.

 At Rayden Solicitors, we have particular expertise in dealing with REMO applications and we can guide you through the process.
 We have experience in enforcing foreign maintenance orders in England and also defending clients from such claims.
 If you are unsure of the answers to the above questions, we have extensive contacts with private investigators who can assist in locating the non-resident parent and/or their assets.

 REMO cases are often complex and can involve substantial delays before the matter is brought to the attention of the court.
-Due to the complex issues which these cases often involve, if you seek to enforce a foreign maintenance order or if you are faced with a REMO application, you should strongly consider taking legal advice from a lawyer with expertise in international and expat family law at the earliest opportunity.
+Due to the complex issues which these cases often involve, if you seek to enforce a foreign maintenance order or if you are faced with a REMO application, you should strongly consider taking legal advice from an international divorce lawyer with expertise in international and expat family law at the earliest opportunity.